This is basics about roasting coffee.

 Fine-tuning the roast profile

 The taste is very much affected by small changes in the roast profile.
-There are a lot of advice out there on how to fine-tuning the roast profile.
+There is a lot of advice out there on how to fine-tune of the roast profile.

-But here you have to watch out … A rule of thumb that works on one type of roaster doesnt work on another … and there is differences in taste preferences … and there is theories out there that works in one context but not another.
+But here you have to watch out … A rule of thumb that works on one type of roaster doesn’t work on another … and there is differences in taste preferences … and there are theories out there that work in one context but not another.
 Beans are different.
 Roasters are different.
 Taste preferences are different.

 Read experiences on the next page http://coffeenavigated.net/roasting-coffee/graphs/